Blog, AC installation

 Energy Consumption Basics

 Air conditioning in Cape Town and heating systems both use electricity to move heat.
-Air conditioners move heat out of your home.
-Heaters create heat using electricity.
+Air conditioners move heat out of your home, while heaters create heat using electricity.
 Creating heat often takes more energy than moving it.
 This gives heaters a slight edge in using more power.

 Typical Power Usage

 Let’s look at some numbers.
 A typical home system for air conditioning in Cape Town uses about 1,000 to 5,000 watts per hour.
 A portable electric heater might use 1,000 to 2,000 watts.
-At first glance, air conditioners seem hungrier.
-But heaters often run for longer periods, especially in cold climates.
+Air conditioners seem hungrier at first glance, but heaters often run for longer periods, especially in cold climates.

 For example, in winter, you might run a heater for 8 hours a day.
 That’s 8,000 to 16,000 watt-hours daily.
 In summer, an air conditioner might run for 6 hours.
 That’s 6,000 to 30,000 watt-hours.
 The range varies because of unit size and settings.